The 2-Hour Daily: When the Meeting Becomes the Work

 Priority triage.
 The backlog has 40 items agents could plausibly pick up today.
 Which 5 actually move the needle?
 That judgment doesn't delegate cleanly — it requires context about business constraints, team capacity, and technical risk that agents don't carry reliably.

 Intent authoring.
-This is the one that surprised me most when I saw it in practice.
 The highest-leverage work on an agentic team isn't code review — it's writing clear intent documents.
 Specs, acceptance criteria, architectural constraints, definitions of done.
 The quality of your input is the ceiling on the agent's output.
 Senior engineers who used to spend 70% of their time implementing now spend that time writing the kind of clear, precise intent that unlocks the next 24 hours of agent execution.

 None of this is reporting.
 All of it is deciding.
 The meeting is the work.